 There are many treatment options for people that have missing teeth.
 It’s important that the area around the missing teeth, such as the bone tissue, is healthy.
 The sinus area can impact the suitability for a dental implant installation.
 In this case, a sinus lift procedure, which lifts the sinus membrane upwards, may be necessary before the implant is attached.

 Your dental implants will likely last a lifetime.
 However, sometimes, gum disease around the implant can occur; this is called peri-implantitis, and is often the result of inadequate oral care.
-This can be treated with the help of Dr. Roll, especially if it’s caught at an early stage.
+This can be treated, especially if it’s caught at an early stage.

 In order for teeth to be healthy, it’s important that the gums are healthy.
 Gum recession can compromise the health of the teeth, making it weaker and more likely to break.
-If you have receding gums, then a gum graft from Dr. Roll, which helps to rebuild the gum tissue, can be an effective treatment method.
+If you have receding gums, then a gum graft, which helps to rebuild the gum tissue, can be an effective treatment method.

 Your teeth aren’t the only thing that contributes to a great smile.
 Your gums do, too.
 If your gums are dark or splotchy, then it’s important to take action.
 Gum depigmentation treatment can restore your gums to their natural color, and greatly enhance the appearance of your smile.